-Prerequisites: TSI Satisfied in literacy.
 Application of communication theory and practice to the public speaking context, with emphasis on audience analysis, speaker delivery, ethics of communication, cultural diversity, and speech organizational techniques to develop students' speaking abilities, as well as ability to effectively evaluate oral presentations.

-SPCH 1318 INTERPERSONAL COMMUNICATION (3-0) Credit: 3
+SPCH 1318 INTERPERSONAL COMMUNICATION

+Prerequisites: TSI Satisfied in literacy.
 Application of communication theory to interpersonal relationship development, maintenance, and termination in relationship contexts including friendships, romantic partners, families, and relationships with co-workers and supervisors.